-Barrios' government instituted sweeping reforms, many of which weakened the Catholic Church, such as removing education from Church control (see p.
-2 of Learning and Knowledge).
+Barrios' government instituted sweeping reforms, many of which weakened the Catholic Church, such as removing education from Church control (see Learning and Knowledge).
 Barrios also undertook significant economic modernization projects, such as the construction of transportation and communications infrastructure, while embracing foreign investment and the development of coffee as an agricultural export.